Professor of Religion

 D.Phil., University of Oxford, 2003

-Kevin Sullivan is an Associate Professor and Chair of the Religion Department at Illinois Wesleyan University.
+Kevin Sullivan is a Professor and Chair of the Religion Department at Illinois Wesleyan University.

 Professor Sullivan teaches classes on late Second Temple Judaism, the New Testament and Christian Origins, Apocryphal and Pseudepigraphal texts, as well as Christian History more generally.